 Income Statement Comparison

-The following table summarizes the most recent income statement figures for Mobileye Global Inc. (MBLY) and MicroVision, Inc. (MVIS), providing a clear financial comparison.
+The following table provides a comparison of the most recent income statements for Mobileye Global Inc. (MBLY) and MicroVision, Inc. (MVIS) to help investors evaluate their financial performance.

 Revenue1.65B4.70M